youseedk/dna/CONTRIBUTING.md

----
-title: How to Contribute
-url: /docs/contributing
-category: page
-primaryKeywords: issue bug contributions feature github npm pull request
-secondaryKeywords: gitflow test gulp fork repository
----
+#How to contribute

-## Reporting ssues
+## Reporting issues
 Should you run into any issues with the documentation site, or npm package, please don't hesitate to let us know by filling an [issue](https://github.com/youseedk/dna/issues/new).
 It is important that the issue is well described and a screenshot is added.
 Also, if you are filling in a bug please remember to add your browser version and steps in how to reproduce the issue.
 Please don't assign anybody to the task.
-The contributors will automatically get a notification when your issue is created.
+The contributors will automatically get a notification when your issue is created and will assign themselve when they have time to work on the issue.

 ## Branching strategy
 We use [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).
 This means instead of a single master branch, this workflow uses two branches to record the history of the project.
 The `master` branch stores the official releases, and the `develop` branch serves as an integration branch for features.